pop/pop.github.io/content/crypto/elliptic-curve-cryptography.rst

 :date: 2017-10-04
 :status: published
 :summary: The low-down on Elliptic Curve Cryptography.
-:tags: crytpo, independent-crypto
+:tags: Crytpo, Independent Crypto

 .. note::

     This is a part of a series of blog posts I wrote for an Independent Study on cryptography at Oregon State University.
-    To read all of the posts, check out the 'independent-crypto' tag.
+    To read all of the posts, check out the 'Independent Crypto' tag.

 .. warning::